-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Signed 10 years ago, the U.N.
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.Signed 10 years ago, the U.N.
 Declaration on the Rights of Indigenous Peoples marked a huge step forward - but its promise remains unfulfilled, says Victoria Tauli-Corpuz

 Ten years ago today, the United Nations adopted the Declaration on the Rights of Indigenous Peoples.